Wedgwood Comes Home to Leith Hill Place

 Wedgwood at Home is a unique opportunity to celebrate this iconic figure in the history of British ceramics, who transformed the lowly pottery industry, through industrial innovation combined with the latest in timeless classical design.

-The display, Wedgwood at Home is open at Leith Hill Place from 28 April to 29 October, Friday-Sunday and Bank Holiday Mondays, from 11am-5pm.
+The display, Wedgwood at Home was open at Leith Hill Place from 28 April to 29 October 2017, Friday-Sunday and Bank Holiday Mondays, from 11am-5pm.
 Entrance to the exhibition is free, but admission charges for Leith Hill Place will apply.
 National Trust members receive free entry.
 A series of special events will be held throughout the year and will be advertised on the website.